fivetran/dbt_jira_source/README.md

   - Name columns for consistency across all packages and easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your GitHub data through the [dbt docs site](https://fivetran.github.io/dbt_jira_source/).
+- Generates a comprehensive data dictionary of your Jira data through the [dbt docs site](https://fivetran.github.io/dbt_jira_source/).
 - These tables are designed to work simultaneously with our [Jira transformation package](https://github.com/fivetran/dbt_jira).

 # 🎯 How do I use the dbt package?